-You can manually bind the IP address, MAC address and interface together on the condition that you have got the related information of the hosts on the network.
+You can manually bind the IP address and MAC address together on the condition that you have got the related information of the hosts on the network.

 Adding IP-MAC Binding Entries via ARP Scanning

 With ARP Scanning, the router sends the ARP request packets with the specific IP field to the hosts.
 Upon receiving the ARP reply packet, the router can get the IP address, MAC address and connected interface of the host.